meriryan/client_project_f25-main--1-/README.md

    - Acting as a learning companion while troubleshooting and refining components throughout the design process

-   All design decisions, written content, and final implementations were created, reviewed, and approved by me for this project.
+   All design decisions and final implementations were created, reviewed, and approved by me for this project.
 ========================================== */